 Choose The Suitable Shipping Method

-Importing a car to Costa Rica requires selecting a shipping method.
-There are no other options except container shipping.
+Importing a car to Costa Rica requires selecting a shipping method, yet there are no other options except container shipping.
 It is cost-efficient and protects your car from elements.
-This method is suitable for inoperable cars.
+This method is best for inoperable cars too.

 You can also place personal belongings in the container at your discretion.
 Keep in mind that these goods have to be declared at the Customs office.
 Different fees and taxes can be accrued, depending on the goods placed in a vehicle.
 EasyHaul is not liable for any damage that can be caused by items within a container or inside the vehicle.
 You can purchase our shipping insurance to protect your cargo.
 Feel free to check our previous blog entries for more information on transport methods.